 Pregnant parents face many unknowns, and as you reach the end of your pregnancy, worrying about where and when your water will break may rate pretty high on the list.
 Heard of the pregnant mom who lugged around a glass jar of pickles to drop if her water broke in public?

-Contrary to your nightmare scenario, this is one worry that you can put to rest: Only about
+Contrary to your nightmare scenario, this is one worry that you can put to rest: Most women find that their water breaks after labor is well established.
+You’ll probably have plenty of forewarning.

-What moms call water breaking, medical providers call rupturing of the membranes.
-It means that the amniotic sac surrounding your baby has broken open letting out some of the amniotic fluid.
+What moms call water breaking, medical providers call ruptured membranes.
+It means that the amniotic sac surrounding your baby has developed an opening, letting out some of the amniotic fluid.

 What triggers this?
 Probably changes in the composition of the membranes and enzymes work in tandem with the pressure of your baby’s head.

-Vocabulary aside, you’ve felt a small trickle or flow and now you want to know if your water broke or if you’ve got bladder trouble.
-Here’s how to run a quick check on your own.
+If you’ve felt a small trickle or flow and want to know if your water broke or if you’ve got bladder trouble, here’s how to run a quick check on your own.
+Just be sure to also call your OB or midwife, who can confirm whether it’s urine or amniotic fluid.

 Most likely, you’ll notice that your underwear is wet.
 A small amount of fluid probably means that the wetness is vaginal discharge or urine (no need to feel embarrassed — a little urine leakage is a normal part of pregnancy).